kangminsuk/projects-example-brainiak/project.md

 For your first task:

-- Read the first paragraph on the right to familiarize yourself with topic of you project!
+- Read the first paragraph on the right to familiarize yourself with the topic of your project!
 - Feel free to poke around the interface.
 - When you are finished, click on the __Next Task__ button at the bottom.